-- 1. Turn the ignition on. - 2.
-Press the power door unlock control on the door panel three times. - 3.
-Turn the ignition off. - 4.
-Press the power door unlock control on the door panel three times. - 5.
-Turn the ignition back on.
-The horn will chirp one time to confirm programming mode has been entered and is active. - 6.
-To enable/disable the autolock feature, press the unlock control, then press the lock control.
-The horn will chirp once if autolock was deactivated or twice (one short and one long chirp) if autolock was activated. - 7.
-Turn the ignition off.
+1. Turn the ignition on.

+3. Turn the ignition off.

+5. Turn the ignition back on.
+The horn will chirp one time to confirm programming mode has been entered and is active.

+6. To enable/disable the autolock feature, press the unlock control, then press the lock control.
+The horn will chirp once if autolock was deactivated or twice (one short and one long chirp) if autolock was activated.

+7. Turn the ignition off.
 The horn will chirp once to confirm the procedure is complete.